Why is My Rose Wilting? (Revive Wilting Roses)

 Rose roots tend to get too hot when they have only been lightly watered (which causes the roots to grow near the surface) and when they are in open areas the blazing sun can shine directly on the soil on a hot summer’s day.

-How to Revive Wilting Roses Due to Drought Stress
+My Tips for Reviving Wilting Roses Due to Drought Stress

-• Water any wilting roses with a generous soak to ensure the soil is evenly moist.
-How often you should water a rose depends on climate and weather but you should water often so that the soil is consistently moist in the Spring and Summer.
-Typically this means watering once a week, but you may have to water every 3 days during a heat wave to prevent wilting.
+- Water any wilting roses with a generous soak to ensure the soil is evenly moist.
+How often you should water a rose depends on climate and weather, but you should water often so that the soil is consistently moist in the Spring and Summer.
+Typically, this means watering once a week, but you may have to water every 3 days during a heat wave to prevent wilting.

-• Ideally, roses should be grown in soil that has been prepared before planting with lots of organic matter to help retain moisture around the roots and prevent the leaves from wilting.
+- Ideally, roses should be grown in soil that has been prepared before planting with lots of organic matter to help retain moisture around the roots and prevent the leaves from wilting.
 If your soil drains too quickly you can transplant the rose or temporarily dig it out and amend the planting area to a width and depth of 18 inches with compost to create more favorable conditions, or apply a mulch and water more often.

-• Apply a 2-inch layer of mulch to the soil around the rose (leave a 6-inch circumference of soil between the mulch and the rose stem to prevent the stem rotting).
+- Apply a 2-inch layer of mulch to the soil around the rose (leave a 6-inch circumference of soil between the mulch and the rose stem to prevent the stem rotting).
 Compost, leaf mold, and well-rotted manure are excellent mulch materials that help to conserve moisture in the soil.
 Soak the soil surrounding the rose before applying the mulch to help maintain the optimal balance of moisture.

-• The mulch also helps to keep your rose roots cool as the sun shines directly onto the 2-inch layer of mulch rather than onto the soil so the roots do not heat up to the same extent, particularly if the roots have access to cool, moist soil after watering.
+- The mulch also helps to keep your rose roots cool as the sun shines directly onto the 2-inch layer of mulch rather than onto the soil so the roots do not heat up to the same extent, particularly if the roots have access to cool, moist soil after watering.

 The best practice for rose growing is to apply mulch at the start of Spring to retain moisture and again before Winter to help insulate the roots from cold weather.